robudexIT/awsdevopsproject/sdlc automation/project01/README.md

   When EC2 launches via AutoScaling Group it will Automaically get the license-key on Dynamodb, (For simplicity License key is add as Tag on the instance) and mark this key as used.
   Autoscaling has lifecyclehook with Instance Terminate.
-  CloudWatch Event listen to this hook and trigger lambda function upon this lifecyclehook Lambda function then update license key used by terminate back to unsed.
+  CloudWatch Event listen to this hook and trigger lambda function upon this lifecyclehook Lambda function then update license key used by terminated Instance back to unsed.